drmaize/ThermoAlign/README.md

 * (ii) TA_1.0.0_d is a general distributable version which requires user supplied files
 * (iii) TA_1.0.0_Zm3 is a maize ready version containing all components required for running ThermoAlign as described in this study

-To run a docker image as a container that can be accessed by using bash:
+To run a docker image as a container that can be accessed via bash:

     docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash
                             OR